Av9-hub/DevTinder/homework.md

 -Difference between app.use() and app.all()
 -Write a dummy auth middleware for admin
 -Write a dummy auth middleware for all users routes, except /user/login

+-create a free cluster on mongodb official website (mongo atlas) -Install mongoose library
+-Connect your application to the database "<URL>/devTinder" -Call the connectDB function and connect to database before starting to the application on 7777 -Create a userSchema and userModel
+-Push some documents using API calls from postman -error handling using try catch